 Best practices and Cost Considerations

 One of the cons of a sand bioreactor is that they do require periodic weeding, which as all gardeners know, is a tedious task.
 While the operator has difficulty meeting time requirements at the plant because there is not much to do, outside of sample collections, the O&M of weeding was an obstacle to the County choosing to install another one of these systems.
 Professor Mancl shared suggestions based on her research and the success of the Harrison, Ohio, in using a large plastic covering to kill the weeds and weed seeds that you move from section to section of the bioreactor every few weeks.
 The more recent solution that Harrison uses is to allow goats to weed the bioreactor.

 Another best practice that Professor Mancl shared was during the flushing of the application lines that apply the waste to the sand to install quarter turn valves on the ends of the application lines and to cut a pvc tool and hook you can use from a standing position to open the caps and turn the valves.
 This avoids having to get on your hands and knees to open the caps and turn the valves by hand.

-Professor Mancl also noted that 2mm sand was used in the installation which added a lot of unnecessary cost to the project.
-The price jump from 3mm (recommended and cheaper) to 2mm is large.
+Professor Mancl also noted that the < 2.0 uniformity coefficient of the sand that was used in the installation added a lot of unnecessary cost to the project.
+The price jump from 3.0 or 4.0 (recommended and cheaper) to 2.0 is big.